melli79/mathGames/Readme.md

 As an easier exercise, you may consider the form of $t(n,y)=2\uparrow^n y$.

-Can you prove them (induction)?
+Can you prove them (by induction)?

 ## Additive grid

-Given an $n\times n$ grid, filled with the integers 1,\dots,n^2.
+Given an $n\times n$ grid, filled with the integers $1,\dots,n^2$.
 An elementary operation consists of taking the number of one cell and adding it to the cell and its 2--4 direct neighbors.

 ### Q1:  Can you reach the specific configuration